Man accused of murder after the stabbing of Anthony Sumner makes second court appearance in Sheffield

 A 15-year-old boy arrested on suspicion of murder has been released on bail pending further enquiries.

-He spent last weekend in police custody being quizzed over the knife attack.
+He spent last weekend in police custody being quizzed over the death.

 Sampson continues to be remanded in custody as his case progresses through court.